terbe2022/RIMS-Archival-Project-/docs/onboarding-and-setup.md

 So you're not getting the leftover work because you don't have a GPU.
 You're getting the part that matters most, and it happens to fit your machine well.
-The GPU-bound work — vision models, large-batch summarization — runs on Colab or on the L4 server, and I'll handle that until your server access comes through.
+The GPU-bound work — vision models, large-batch summarization — runs on Colab or on the L4 server, and I'll handle that side until your server access comes through.

 ## What your machine is actually good for